QuantEcon/lecture-source-py/source/rst/smoothing.rst

 of our model, we obtain the following striking results:

 *  The consumer chooses to make consumption perfectly constant across time and Markov states

 We computed the constant level of consumption :math:`\bar c` and indicated how that level depends on the underlying specifications of preferences, Arrow securities prices,  the stochastic process of exogenous nonfinancial income, and the initial debt level :math:`b_0`

-*  The consumer's debt neither accumulates, nor decumulates, nor drifts -- instead the debt level each period is an exact function of the Markov state, so in the two-state Markov case, it switches between two values
+*  The consumer's debt neither accumulates, nor decumulates, nor drifts -- instead, the debt level each period is an exact function of the Markov state, so in the two-state Markov case, it switches between two values

 *  We have verified guess :eq:`eq_guess`

 We computed how one of those debt levels depends entirely on initial debt -- it equals it -- and how the other value depends on virtually all  remaining parameters of the model

 Code
 -----

 Here's some code that, among other things, contains a function called `consumption_complete()`

 This function computes :math:`b(\bar s_1), b(\bar s_2), \bar c` as outcomes given a set of parameters, under the assumption of complete markets

 .. literalinclude:: /_static/code/smoothing/smoothing_actions.py

 Let's test by checking that :math:`\bar c` and :math:`b_2` satisfy the budget constraint

 .. code-block:: python3

     cp = ConsumptionProblem()
     c_bar, b1, b2 = consumption_complete(cp)
     debt_complete = np.asarray([b1, b2])